 Hydrofluorocarbons (HFCs) can have global-warming potentials of up to 14,800 times that of carbon dioxide.
 The phase down of HFCs therefore has a significant role in mitigating climate change.

-New Zealand, along with nearly 200 other countries, signed an amendment to the Montreal Protocol in October 2016 committing us to significantly reducing the use of hydrofluorocarbons (HFCs).
+New Zealand, along with nearly 200 other countries, adopted an amendment to the Montreal Protocol in October 2016 to phase down hydrofluorocarbons (HFCs) worldwide.
+The Ministry for the Environment will look into how New Zealand might implement such obligations to phase down HFCs domestically, and will continue to engage with industry on this.
 The Ministry for the Environment will look into how New Zealand might implement such obligations to phase down HFCs domestically, and will continue to engage with industry on this.

 Contact the Ministry with any queries by emailing email@example.com.